doanandreas/kinder-library/README.md

 ## ✅ How to run tests

-Run all tests in the project:
+Run all tests inside a Docker container:

 ```bash
 docker build -f Test.Dockerfile -t kinder-library-test .